Affiliate links on Android Authority may earn us a commission. Learn more.

 We aren’t exaggerating when we say we love the UI.
 It has a clean look.
 Navigating through titles and sections is easy and intuitive, which sadly isn’t always guaranteed elsewhere.
 Google TV has a better, more modern look than Roku, and it’s easier to navigate than Fire Stick.
 The “continue watching” menu is especially useful.
 It can be a little glitchy and show older stuff you watched a while back, but by and large, it gives you quick access to the shows you’re currently watching.

-So, how does it work?
-Chromecast with Google TV basically aggregates all of that streaming content in one easy-to-use place.
-You can search for your favorite titles and Chromecast will tell you where to stream them.
+So, how do these devices work?
+Chromecast with Google TV devices basically aggregate all of that streaming content in one easy-to-use place.
+You can search for your favorite titles, and the Chromecast will tell you where to stream them.
 There’s even a “For You” tab, where Google will predict what you might like based on your existing streaming habits.
 The Google algorithm is pretty good and doesn’t just steer you to proprietary titles the way Netflix does.
 It actually uses your preferences and curates helpful suggestions.
 By having everything in one place, you also get to watch all of the exclusive content from disparate services in one place.
 If I want to watch, say, the 1990 creature feature Tremors (as I often do), but I can’t remember where it’s streaming, that’s fine.
 I type it into the search bar and Google lets me know it’s on Peacock.

 The new Chromecast with Google TV offers the power of Android, paired with the convenience of casting.

-The Chromecast with Google TV also has a decent mix of streaming, entertainment, and even productivity apps.
+The Chromecast with Google TV units also have a decent mix of streaming, entertainment, and even productivity apps.
 There are some great live TV apps, and you can easily download VPNs to access content from outside the region where you’re watching.
-Since Android TV is based on Android itself, you can also sideload third party apps at your own risk.
+Since Android TV is based on Android itself, you can also sideload third-party apps at your own risk.
 For example, one of AA’s own staff members uses this to access ABC (Australian Broadcasting Company) from the US so his kids can access Bluey earlier than stateside.
 Little things like that really set the Chromecast apart, especially from devices like the Apple TV and Roku players.
-Of course Fire TV is also based on Android, and so it can also sideload.
+Of course, Fire TV is also based on Android, and so it can also sideload.

-Googl is another bright spot for the new Chromecast.
+Google is another bright spot for the Chromecast products.
 You can use the assistant for voice searches, but also ask it about the weather or other basics.
 Things like reminders aren’t supported, but it’s still pretty helpful.
-Overall Google Assistant’s voice search is way more convenient than having to search using just the remote and typing in letters.
+Overall, Google Assistant‘s voice search is way more convenient than having to search using just the remote and typing in letters.
 Once you start using it to search for stuff, you probably won’t want to go back.

 What makes it stand out

-- Great value: At $49.99, the Chromecast with Google TV is one of the more affordable one-stop media streaming devices.
+- Great value: At $49.99 for the 4K version and $29.99 for the HD iteration, the Chromecast with Google TV is one of the more affordable one-stop media streaming devices.
 With all of its great features, you might expect a heftier price tag, but it’s thankfully the best and cheapest on the market.

 - A dedicated remote: Having one remote control that lets you manage your streaming is a big advantage.
 It means less clutter and a more streamlined user experience.

-- Smart home integration: Because Google TV is powered by Google Assistant, Google can integrate it into all of its other smart home services.
+- Smart home integration: Because Google Assistant powers Google TV, Google can integrate it into all of its other smart home services.
 That means you can control your music, house lights, Nest camera, and more.
 If Google Assistant can do it, Chromecast with Google TV can too.